2026

 Air duct cleaning costs $300 to $1,000 in 2026.
 Find out what affects pricing, when duct cleaning is worth it, and when you can skip it entirely.

-New Furnace Cost: Gas vs Electric Pricing Guide (2026)
+Furnace Replacement Cost: Complete 2026 Pricing Guide

 2026

-New Furnace Cost: Gas vs Electric Pricing Guide (2026)
+Furnace Replacement Cost: Complete 2026 Pricing Guide

 Gas Furnace vs Electric Furnace: Pros, Cons, and Costs